mithileshkunal/Python-Practice/README.md

-# Python-Practice ReadMe
+#### Python-Practice

-This repository is created to practice Python programs.
+This is a practice repository for Python programs.